-Related to the four complementary dimensions of languages identified in paragraph 2.4, four key elements typify the knowledge and understanding outcomes of programmes in languages:

-- use of the target language for purposes of understanding, expression and communication - intercultural awareness, understanding and competence - explicit knowledge of language - knowledge of aspects of the cultures, communities and societies where the language is used. - 4.1 The curriculum in a particular programme will generally depend upon the nature of the language, local conditions, specialist strengths and the current state of the evolution of the subject as this is driven by research and other factors.
-Programmes in languages will achieve the balance between these four key elements as appropriate for the objectives set.
+- 4.1 Related to the four complementary dimensions of languages identified in paragraph 2.4, four key elements typify the knowledge and understanding outcomes of programmes in languages: - use of the target language for purposes of understanding, expression and communication - intercultural awareness, understanding and competence - explicit knowledge of language - knowledge of aspects of the cultures, communities and societies where the language is used. - 4.2 The curriculum in a particular programme generally depends upon the nature of the language, local conditions, specialist strengths and the current state of the evolution of the subject as this is driven by research and other factors.
+The language-learning environment has distinctive potential to be a place from which one takes off into other environments.
+Programmes in languages achieve the balance between these four key elements as appropriate for the objectives set.

-Use of the target language for purposes of understanding, expression and communication.
+Use of the target language for purposes of understanding, expression and communication

-4.2 The use of the target language(s) as a medium for understanding, expression and communication is the shared concern of all schools or departments dealing with languages.
+4.3 The use of the target language(s) as a medium for understanding, expression and communication is the shared concern of all schools or departments dealing with languages.
 Some aspects of effective use of the target language require an extensive knowledge and understanding of the cultures and societies where the language is spoken.
 Other aspects of its use may be related to the development of language skills.
 Language programmes seek to impart the appropriate balance of knowledge, understanding and skills.